-Figure 11 displays the evolution since entry into unemployment in 2010 of the donut RDD effect at the age cutoff of 26 years on the cumulative number of quarters employed in employment other than the private sector, i.e., public sector employment, self-employment, and cross-border employment, and Figure A.19 in Online Appendix A displays the corresponding discontinuity plot after 7 years.
-For high school graduates, one can see that the plot is nearly the mirror image of that in Figures 4 and A.8.
-The RDD effect on other employment declines initially, with some delay relative to the positive effect on private sector employment, but after 7 years is significantly negative and equal to -2.6 quarters.
-The overall effect on employment is therefore never significantly different from zero and is very close to zero after 7 years for both dropouts and graduates (Figure A.20 in Online Appendix A).
+Figure 10 displays the evolution since entry into unemployment in 2010 of the donut RDD effect at the age cutoff of 26 years on the cumulative number of quarters in non-private sector employment, i.e., public sector employment, self-employment, and cross-border employment, and Figure A.17 in Online Appendix A displays the corresponding discontinuity plot after 7 years.
+For high school graduates, one can see that the plot is nearly the mirror image of that in Figures 3 and A.6.
+The RDD effect on other employment declines initially, with some delay relative to the positive effect on private sector employment, but after 7 years it is significantly negative and equal to -2.6 quarters.
+The overall effect on total employment is therefore never significantly different from zero and is very close to zero after 7 years for both dropouts and graduates (Figure A.18 in Online Appendix A).